Spectral approach to the communication complexity of multi-party key agreement: Bound of the spectral gap for the tri-expander

+In the proof of Lemma~\ref{l:tri-expander} we use the fact that the bipartite graphs associated with the hypergraph from Proposition~\ref{p:hypergraph} are highly symmetric, and these symmetries simplify the computation of the eigenvalues.
+To guarantee this property, we have imposed restrictions that may seem artificial: the characteristic of the field is $2$, we take into consideration only self-orthogonal vectors, and the direction $(1,\ldots,1)$ is not included in the set $V$.

+\begin{proof}[Proof of Lemma~\ref{l:tri-expander}] By construction, the graphs $G_1$, $G_2$, $G_3$ are isomorphic.
+So we only need to compute the eigenvalues of $G_1$.
+Let us begin with the case when $k$ is an odd number, and the vector $(1,1,\ldots,1)$ is not self-orthogonal.

+In the bipartite graph $G_1 = (L,R,E)$ the left part of vertices $L$ coincides with the space of all self-orthogonal directions $V$, the right part $R$ consists of pairs of self-orthogonal directions $(y,z)$ that are mutually orthogonal and $y\not=z$, and the set of hyperedges $H$ consists of the triples $(x,y,z)$ of self-orthogonal directions that are pairwise distinct and mutually orthogonal.

-\begin{proof}[Proof of Lemma~\ref{l:eigenvalues}(a)] In this proof we use the notation $q = 2^n$.
-To compute $\#L$ and $\#R$ we divide the total number of non-zero vectors in the space by the number of vectors in each equivalence class (the number of non-zero elements in the field).
-To find $D_L$ and $D_R$ we do the same calculation in a subspace of co-dimension $1$.
+To compute $\#L $, we count the number of directions in ${\cal L}_{so}$.
+To this end, we divide the total number of non-zero vectors in the $(k+1)$-dimensional space ${\cal L}_{so}$ by the number of vectors in each equivalence class (the number of non-zero elements in the field), which gives $\# L = \Theta(2^{kn})$.